score a recording and render the report

 uvx hotato report --stereo call.wav --out report.html

-# the bundled self-test battery, same page
+# the bundled self-test suite, same page

 uvx hotato report --suite barge-in --out selftest.html